David Astor: Personal life

 David Astor died in December 2001 at the age of 89, and is buried in All Saints' parish churchyard, Sutton Courtenay, Oxfordshire, in a grave with a simple headstone bearing only his name and years of birth and death.
 In an adjacent grave is his friend Eric Arthur Blair, better known by his pen name George Orwell.
-Astor bought both burial plots when he learned that Orwell had asked to be buried in an English country churchyard.
+Astor bought a burial plot for George when he learned that there were no burial plots available in London, where Orwell had died.